 I had just closed the recordings of a project with Herrera, who could come out soon, and I was so satisfied but also hungry for something else.
 I wanted more.
 I love to produce, and many have known me as a producer more than a rapper, but I was born as a radio speaker and emcee.
 I like writing, telling stories, creating images, entertaining people.
 For a while now I have found my size and voice at the microphone, and I don’t want to waste any more time, as I was saying.

-In the last few years, since after #Oreeore, I have been a bit detached from production, due to force majeure, between journeys and moves, travels and very full schedules, and I have started writing a lot to release some tensions.
+In the last few years, since after #Oreeore, I have been a bit detached from production, due to force majeure, between journeys and moves, travels, and very full schedules, and I have started writing a lot to release some tensions.
 Notes, ideas, subjects.
 Anywhere, anyway.
 London and its hectic pace stimulate me a lot in this regard.

 How did you work, first at the level of creating the harmony, then at the level of choosing the beats?

 We did not “work“, strictly speaking, to create harmony, the music did everything spontaneously.
-We let ourselves go, slowly, to honour each other’s work.
+We let ourselves go, slowly, to honor each other’s work.
 After talking briefly, giving us a time horizon, Clas went into the studio, production mode, disappearing from my radar for a while, and re-emerged with a batch of beats designed and composed for me, with no solicitation on my part.

 We did not coordinate with each other, at least not me.
 I gave way to his creativity.
 He, a connoisseur of my repertoire, wanted to listen to me on a certain kind of sound, a little different than my usual.
 As Herrera says, I’m funk fellow, Clas is more of the jazz kind.
 He had something dark in mind, in noir colours.
 We are both big lovers of that “nocturnal” vibe, of the darker and hardcore boom-bap, and if in my productions little has always come out, in my deejay sets and the mixes there is always some…